 Naomi Smith grew up in Middlesbrough and still lives in the local area.
 She has 10 years' experience running large-scale transformation and improvement programmes in Local Government.

-Naomi has a particular interest in nurturing Gifted and Talented students at Macmillan and is a member of the Teaching and Learning Committee.
+Naomi has a particular interest in nurturing Gifted and Talented students at Macmillan and has supported Post 16 students with applications to the most competitive universities.

 Toby ensures Jacksons takes part every year in our Year 10 work placement week.
 These weeks have seen students decide a career in law is their ambition.
 Toby says "Becoming a parent governor at Macmillan was an easy choice.
 Macmillan is a fantastic school.
 I left school in Middlesbrough in 1989, and I can remember Macmillan opening the same year.
 To be a governor in the 30th year anniversary is fantastic."
 Toby enjoys playing golf and watching cricket and football.